connor/Domainr-Node/README.md

 ## Documentation

-Like previously mentioned, this module comes with two methods available: `search`, and `info`.
+Like previously mentioned, this package comes with two methods available: `search`, and `info`.
 Both of them take two arguments: a **query** and a **callback** (which aliases the parameter you pass into it as the data that's returned from Domai.nr, so you can do whatever you want with it).

 ##### .search(query, callback)